 Looking to save money when growing a garden?
-These ideas will help you start a garden on a budget.
+These ideas will help you start a garden on a budget and reduce your gardening start-up costs.

 Start A Raised Bed Garden On A Budget

 If you want to make a raised bed on a budget, the best way to build your raised bed is to try to find materials you can re-purpose.
-To line the raised bed, look for free items you can use.
-If you have large rocks, extra bricks from your house, even large sticks from the woods can all work to designate the border of your garden bed.
-Cinder blocks can be used as well.
+For the raised bed border, look for free items you can use.

 (And what better time to start your own compost pile so you’ll have FREE fertilizer for next year!)